vincentarelbundock/Rdatasets/doc/datasets/rst/precip.rst

       precip R Documentation
       ====== ===============

-      .. rubric:: Annual Precipitation in US Cities
+      .. rubric:: Annual Precipitation in Selected US Cities
-         :name: annual-precipitation-in-us-cities
+         :name: annual-precipitation-in-selected-us-cities

       .. rubric:: Description
          :name: description

-      The average amount of precipitation (rainfall) in inches for each of 70 United States (and Puerto Rico) cities.
+      The yearly amount of precipitation (rainfall) in inches, averaged over the 30-year period 1941–1970, for each of 70 United States (and Puerto Rico) cities.

       .. rubric:: Usage
          :name: usage